XBraid/xbraid/docs/README.md

    http://www.stack.nl/~dimitri/doxygen/manual/index.html

 ### Warp Doxygen details

-The latex manuals are built according to
+The user and developer manuals are ultimately produced by Latex.
+The formatting of the manuals is configured according to the following.
 -  docs/local_doxygen.sty
   + Latex style file used
 -  docs/user_manual_header.tex
   + User manual title page and header info
 -  docs/developer_manual_header.tex
   + Developer manual title page and header info
--  filename.md
+-  *.md
-  + Extra material in markdown format, like Abstract.md and Introduction.md
+  + Any file ending in .md is extra documentation in markdown format, like Introduction.md or the various Readme.md files in each directory.
+    This material can be read in plain-text or when it's compiled by Doxygen and Latex.
 -  docs/user_manual.conf
   + Doxygen configure file for the user manual
-  + The FILE_NAMES tag filters to only include the user interface routines in warp.h
+  + The FILE_NAMES tag is a filter to only include the user interface routines in warp.h
   + The INPUT tag orders the processing of the files and hence the section ordering
 -  docs/reference_manual.conf
-  + Same as user_manual.conf, out the FILE_NAMES tag doesn't exclude anything
+  + Same as user_manual.conf, but the FILE_NAMES tag does not exclude any file from processing.
 - docs/img
   + Contains the images